Michael Wager (politician)

-Michael Wager (May 17, 1951 - July 8, 2023) was an attorney for Taft Stettinius & Hollister in Cleveland, Ohio, serving as the Chair of the firm's Business & Finance Group.
-Wager was the 2016 Democratic candidate for U.S. Congress in Ohio's 14th District; he also ran in 2014.
+Michael Wager (May 17, 1951 – July 8, 2023) was an attorney for Taft Stettinius & Hollister in Cleveland, Ohio, serving as the Chair of the firm's Business & Finance Group.
+Wager was the Democratic nominee for Ohio's 14th congressional district in 2014 and 2016.

 Personal life and education

 Wager earned his B.A. from American University in 1973 and his J.D. from New York University School of Law in 1981, where he was Editor-in-Chief of the Journal of International Law and Politics.
 He also earned his MA from Columbia University in 1976.
 Wager has taught courses on urban policy and the U.S. judicial system at Case Western Reserve University in the Department of Political Science.

 Career

 During the 1970s, Wager worked as a staff member for Representatives Charles Vanik and Mary Rose Oakar of Ohio, as well as Senator Lawton Chiles.
 More recently, Wager served as Senator Sherrod Brown's campaign finance chair.

 Wager is an attorney with Taft Stettinius & Hollister, where he specializes in corporate governance, strategic growth, and corporate compliance and FCPA investigations.
 Before joining Taft, Wager was a partner at Squire Sanders & Dempsey LLP.
 Wager has served on the boards of numerous organizations including Clean Ohio Council, Northeast Ohio Development Fund, Cuyahoga County Renewable Energy Task Force, the White House Business Council, University Hospitals Seidman Cancer Center, West Side Ecumenical Ministry, the Gateway Economic Development Corporation of Greater Cleveland, the Quicken Loans Arena (formerly Gund Arena), Michael Anthony Holdings Inc., Reynard American Partners, L.P., American Speedy Printing Centers and Sembcorp Utilities (formerly Cascal N.V.).

 Wager served on the Cleveland-Cuyahoga County Port Authority from 2002 to 2009, serving as chairman by the end of his tenure.
 Wager had supported an aggressive plan to redevelop the Cuyahoga River waterfront and related infrastructure investment, but was not reappointed by Cleveland Mayor Frank G. Jackson.